-D. The PTO has no Paperwork Reduction Act clearance for any aspect of restriction practice restriction requirement issued by the PTO is enforceable-applicants can reply to every restriction requirement as provided by 44 U.S.C. § 3512 and 5 C.F.R. § 1320.6.
+E. The PTO has no Paperwork Reduction Act clearance for any aspect of restriction practice

+The PTO has never included replies to restriction requirements in any Paperwork inventory or Information Collection Request submission.
+As of today, no restriction requirement issued by the PTO is enforceable-applicants can reply to every restriction requirement as provided by 44 U.S.C. § 3512 and 5 C.F.R. § 1320.6, and refuse to elect.